flowagentnu/1rel-documentation/docs/modules/forms/components/items.md

 # Items Component

-A guide to the `items` component for Actional Buttons in FlowAgent.
+A guide to the `items` component for Forms in FlowAgent.

 ## When to Use
-Use this page when you want to define or use items in your Actional Button configuration.
+Use this page when you want to define or use items in your Forms configuration.

 ## How It Works
 - The `items` object defines which data items the button interacts with (for conditions, actions, or populating forms).